ManojD37/Lets-grow-more-registration-form-page/README.md

 # Lets-grow-more-registration-form-page
-Working registration form whose data is displayed in the
+Working registration form whose data is displayed in the  same page